Skip to content

 When NOT to recommendWhen the workload can run on Salesforce (Apex, Flow, LWC); when MuleSoft already handles the integration layer; when the org prefers AWS/Azure/GCP directly

-AlternativesAWS Lambda + API Gateway, custom apps on any cloud provider, Salesforce Functions (deprecated — use Heroku or external services)
+AlternativesAWS Lambda + API Gateway, Azure Functions, custom apps on any cloud provider, Salesforce Functions (retired Jan 2025 - use AWS Lambda, Azure Functions, or external compute services)

 Integration patternHeroku Connect for data sync, REST APIs for real-time, Platform Events for event-driven